-- $\Box$ Exit checklist (if any) - □ All voted ballots for ONE Legislative District (DO NOT put more than 1500 ballots in one ballot bag and do not mix ballots from different legislative districts!!) - $\Box$ 2nd printed tally tape from the tabulator - $\Box$ All used tally sheets (totals have already been transferred to summary sheet(s)) - □ Defective Ballots Envelope (containing ballots that are defective and cannot be counted because the voter failed to sign the early absentee certificate, or voter failed to place the ballots in the certificate envelope, or voter marked ballot in way that disclosed identity of the voter-You must "include" the total number of these ballots when reconciling the Entrance Checklist to the # of voted ballots. - Replaced Ballots Envelope (containing ballots that were surrendered by voters who obtained a new ballot and deposited new ballot into the tabulator-Do NOT include the total number of these ballots when reconciling Entrance Checklist to # of voted ballots) - □ Attach manila tag to each ballot bag: Tag must contain: Election Date, Legislative District, Destroy Date, and Bag \\\\\ of \\\\. - □ Place Contents List (sample on next page) in outside pocket of each ballot bag
+- □ Exit checklist (if any) - □ All voted ballots for ONE Legislative District (DO NOT put more than 1500 ballots in one ballot bag and do not mix ballots from different legislative districts!!) - \Box 2nd printed tally tape from the tabulator - \Box All used tally sheets (totals have already been transferred to summary sheet(s)) - □ Defective Ballots Envelope (containing ballots that are defective and cannot be counted because the voter failed to sign the early absentee certificate, or voter failed to place the ballots in the certificate envelope, or voter marked ballot in way that disclosed identity of the voter-You must "include" the total number of these ballots when reconciling the Entrance Checklist to the # of voted ballots. - □ Replaced Ballots Envelope (containing ballots that were surrendered by voters who obtained a new ballot and deposited new ballot into the tabulator, as well as any unreadable ballots that were transferred to a readable ballot by your election officials-Do NOT include the total number of theseballots when reconciling Entrance Checklist to # of voted ballots) - □ Attach manila tag to each ballot bag: Tag must contain: Election Date, Legislative District, Destroy Date, and Bag of. - □ Place Contents List (sample on next page) in outside pocket of each ballot bag